Court Church

 The emperor did not live to see the completion of his tomb.
 In 1519, at the end of his life, the Innsbruck innkeepers are said to have presented him with the bill that his court had accumulated over the years.
 Enraged by this insolence, Maximilian returned "seinem" Innsbruck and made his way to Wiener Neustadt, his alternative to Innsbruck as a final resting place.
 He died on the way there.

 As the figures were too heavy for the castle in Wiener Neustadt, Emperor Ferdinand I, Maximilian's grandson, decided to have the tomb built in Innsbruck.
-The bronze figures were cast in the foundry opened in 1511 in the building in Mühlau now known as the Workers' House, and the empty coffin was nothing more than an unpleasant side effect.
+The bronze figures were cast in the foundry in Mühlau, which opened in 1511, and the empty coffin was nothing more than an unpleasant side effect.
 Construction of the church was completed in 1563 after 10 years.

 Der Bau an der Kirche wurde 1563 nach 10 Jahren beendet.
 So egozentrisch Maximilian im Leben und dessen Darstellung war, so bescheiden wollte er seinen letzten Weg antreten.
 Er soll verfügt haben, ihn nach der letzten Ölung nicht mehr mit seinen Titeln anzusprechen, seinem Leichnam die Zähne zu ziehen, den Schädel zu rasieren und ihn in einen Leichensack einzunähen, auf dass er als armer Büßer vor dem Herrn im Himmel treten könnte.
 Glaube war ein Instrument, um Ordnung herzustellen und Macht zu legitimieren, Herrscher wie Maximilian waren aber keine Zyniker, sondern tatsächlich fromme Menschen.
 Glaube funktioniert nur, wenn man wirklich glaubt, Gebäude wie die Hofkirche zeigen das heute noch eindrucksvoll.
 Der Leichnam Maximilians wurde nicht mehr überführt, der Kaiser blieb in Wiener Neustadt begraben.
 Sein Herz wurde wie bei Monarchen üblich, getrennt vom Körper bestattet.
 Es liegt bei seiner geliebten ersten Ehefrau Maria von Burgund in Brügge.
-Die Schwarzmanderkirche ist auch ohne den Leichnam im prächtigen Sarkophag ein eindrucksvoller Coup des PR-Profis Maximilian.
-Sie gilt als das größte kaiserliche Grabmal Westeuropas.
+Die Schwarzmanderkirche is an impressive coup for PR professional Maximilian, even without the corpse in the magnificent sarcophagus.

 At the back of the church, one of the oldest Renaissance organs that can still be played towers above the scenery.
 Instruments in churches are still used for concerts today, but hardly seem spectacular to us as 21st century people.
 We should not forget that church music was a highlight of the mass-goers' day for centuries, as there was no radio or Spotify.

 Another sovereign of Tyrol is in the Silver Chapel which is accessible via the Hofkirche.
 Ferdinand II was regarded as a bon vivant, bon vivant and art collector.
-Given the stories about his legendary parties in the palace, it is hardly surprising that he was not buried with his second wife Caterina Gonzaga in the Servite Monastery, but with his first wife Philippine Welser, who was very popular with the people, in the Silver Chapel at the Innsbruck Hofburg.
+Given the stories about his legendary parties in the palace, it is hardly surprising that he did not make himself at home with his second wife.
+Caterina Gonzaga in the Servite monastery, but with his popular first wife Philippine Welser in the Silver Chapel at the Innsbruck Hofburg.

 Wer mehr über die Kultur und Alltag vergangener Zeiten in Tirol und die Geschichte der Hofkirche erfahren möchte, kann das Volkskunstmuseum im Rahmen der Besichtigung der Hofkirche besuchen.
 Das Volkskunstmuseum in Innsbruck war ehemals ein Stift, erbaut nach den Plänen von Andrea Crivelli und Niclas Türing, einem Mitglied der bedeutenden Tiroler Architektendynastie.